top of page

-It is AJ's results that read, " Abnormal Microarray Result: Unbalances Translocation Involving Chromosomes 4 & 18".
-It showed the deletion of chromosome 4 located in the q35.2 and duplication of chromosome 18, located in the q11.2q23.
-It showed the chromosome analysis was performed again to further characterize the finding which showed AJ has 46 chromosomes, XY, der (4)t (4;18) (q35;q11.2) karyotype.
-In English terms, AJ's physical differences and testing are consistent with trisomy of chromosome 18.
-He explains how 4q deletion and 18q duplication is likely responsible for what appears to be Edwards syndrome, further detailing that people with Edwards syndrome generally have a decreased lifespan and tend to pass away in infancy or childhood.
+Again, in layman's terms, AJ's physical differences and testing are consistent with trisomy of chromosome 18.
+He explains how 4q deletion and 18q duplication is likely responsible for what appears to be Edwards syndrome.
+He further detailed that people with Edwards syndrome generally have a decreased lifespan and tend to pass away in infancy or childhood.
 The Doctor told us how it was a high probability that one of AJ's parents is a balanced translocation carrier, and recommended parental testing.
-All in all, the conversation lasted for about an hour.
-There were loads of tears, questions, silent moments and even loud ones.
+There were loads of tears, questions, silent moments, and aggressive ones too.

 The report from Dr. Barajas, M. reads: